matti-christmann/b-spline-surface-fit/README.md

 - [Contact Information](#contact-information)

 ## Installation
 The scripts can be used in two ways; either as standalone scripts, where the raw functions are provided or as an application to enable easy usability.
 Please make sure, that the environment is setup in Python 3.8.
+The required versions for the packages have been specified below.
 ### Dependencies
 Dependency check is implemented in the beginning of each script, with the option to install during execution.
 Alternatively, these libraries can be easily installed through `pip install`.
-* [open3D](https://www.open3d.org/): Library for 3D data processing.
+* [open3D](https://www.open3d.org/): Open3D (v.0.19.0) is a library for 3D data processing.
 Used for voxel downsampling and visualization in this project.
 * [numpy](https://numpy.org/): Fundamental package for scientific computing in Python.
-* [pyMeshLab](https://github.com/cnr-isti-vclab/meshlab): pyMeshLab is a Python library that enables users to write scripts using the various functions available in Meshlab.
+* [pyMeshLab](https://github.com/cnr-isti-vclab/meshlab): pyMeshLab (v.2023.12.post1) is a Python library that enables users to write scripts using the various functions available in Meshlab.

 Furthermore, the installation of [FreeCAD v0.21](https://www.freecad.org/) on the local machine is required.
 The local installation path needs to be added to the script `surface_fitting.py` in the following line.
 Replace USER with the user on the local machine.
 ```python